FATAL CRASH: Two Women Killed in Nambucca Heads

 Officers are waiting to speak to two people, currently being treated in hospital, to assist them with their enquiries into the crash.

-Anyone with information about this incident is urged to contact Crime Stoppers on 1800 333 000.
+Anyone with information about this incident is urged to contact Crime Stoppers: 1800 333 000 or https://nsw.crimestoppers.com.au.
+Information is treated in strict confidence.
+The public is reminded not to report crime via NSW Police social media pages.